agile-ts/documentation/docs/Interfaces.md

 logger.debug("Jeff"); // Logs 'MyLog Debug: Jeff'
 ```
-Each log message of AgileTs has the prefix "Agile",
+The log messages of AgileTs has the prefix "Agile" by default.
-which was configured with this property's help

 | Type               | Default   | Required |
 |--------------------|-----------|----------|